 2007 August - Russia mounts an Arctic expedition apparently aimed at expanding its territorial claims and plants a flag on the seabed at the North Pole.

-2007 December - President Putin's United Russia party wins a landslide victory in parliamentary elections, which critics describe as neither free nor democratic.
+2007 December - President Putin's United Russia party wins landslide in parliamentary elections, which critics describe as neither free nor democratic.

-2008 May - Dmitry Medvedev takes over as president from Vladimir Putin, who becomes prime minister.
+2008 May - President Medvedev appoints Vladimir Putin prime minister.

-2008 August - Tensions between Russia and Georgia escalate into a full-blown military conflict after Georgian troops mount an attack on separatist forces in South Ossetia.
-Russia drives Georgian forces from South Ossetia and Abkhazia, then recognizes them both as independent states, drawing further protests from the West and Georgia.Credit crunch
+2008 August - Tensions with Georgia escalate into war after Georgian troops attack separatist forces in South Ossetia.
+Russia drives Georgian forces from South Ossetia and Abkhazia, then recognizes both as independent states.

 2008 October - The Russian parliament approves a $68bn package of measures to help banks hit by the global credit crunch.